talon-one/talon_one.rb/docs/ManagementApi.md

 end

 api_instance = TalonOne::ManagementApi.new
-audience_ids = 'audience_ids_example' # String | The IDs of one or more audiences, separated by commas, by which to filter results. opts = {
+audience_ids = 'audience_ids_example' # String | The IDs of one or more audiences, separated by commas, by which to filter results.
+Do not provide more than 1000 audience IDs. opts = {
   sort: 'sort_example' # String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
 }